sinclairity/material-ui/docs/src/pages/customization/palette/palette.md

 ### Adding new colors

-You can add new colors inside and outside the palette of the theme as follow:
+You can add new colors inside and outside the palette of the theme as follows:

 ```js
 import { createTheme } from '@mui/material/styles';